-Located near the village of Alma, Fundy National Park showcases epic waterfalls, covered bridges and the best sights of New Brunswick Canada has to offer.
-Irresistible are the tumbling waterfalls, elusive wildlife, rich landscape and tranquil ocean which soothes your muscles and mind.
+Located near the village of Alma, Fundy National Park showcases epic waterfalls, covered bridges, and the best sights of New Brunswick Canada has to offer.
+Irresistible are the tumbling waterfalls, elusive wildlife, rich landscape, and tranquil ocean which soothes your muscles and mind.
 It comforts you in such ways as cannot be explained.
-A stunning trail which is never tired of exploration is the Fundy Bay.
+A stunning trail that is never tired of exploration is the Fundy Bay.

-This park has trails which suits every person’s desires.
+This park has trails that suit every person’s desires.
 The hikes extend over a range of ecosystems.
-In addition, there are trails which have coastal views, trails with access to the beach like the Herring Cove Beach and Goose River, trails to the waterfalls, trails open to cyclists and easy trails for visitors with strollers or more limited mobility.
+In addition, there are trails that have coastal views, trails with access to the beach like the Herring Cove Beach and Goose River, trails to the waterfalls, trails open to cyclists, and easy trails for visitors with strollers or more limited mobility.

-The Jasper national park covers a wide expanse of rocky trails and mountain terrain while also exhibiting carefully protected ecosystem of bears, plants, insects and moose.
-It is characteristic of alpine meadows, rivers along the eastern slope of the Rockies, glaciers, forests and tumbling mountains.
+The Jasper national park covers a wide expanse of rocky trails and mountain terrain while also exhibiting a carefully protected ecosystem of bears, plants, insects, and moose.
+It is characteristic of alpine meadows, rivers along the eastern slope of the Rockies, glaciers, forests, and tumbling mountains.
 Additionally, it offers more than 615 miles of hiking trails.
 Established in 1907, the Jasper National Park provides a history of preserved wildlife and hiking spots.
-As a fun loving person, you may hike and bike the numerous terrains provided by the back-country trails and campsites in the park.
+As a fun-loving person, you may hike and bike the numerous terrains provided by the back-country trails and campsites in the park.
 A hike through the Athabasca River valley will leave you stunned.